First, I really need to tell you that YOU are AWESOME! Yes, YOU!

 7. Paper by 53

-This app has had my heart for about 3 years now – it is a beautiful way to draw, sketch out ideas, or just handwrite a list.
+This app has had my heart for a while now – it is a beautiful way to draw, sketch out ideas, or just handwrite a list.
 I have to include it here because when I need to draw something out, this is where I turn first!

 If you ever sit near me in a place where I am learning something (or am inspired with a new idea) I am most likely to have this app open on my iPad and my trusty stylus in hand.
 Through grad school, and every clinic/convention/conference that I go to I take notes in this app.
 It is so simple to take handwritten notes here, especially with the zoom feature where my hand is much less in the way!
 You can insert pictures here and then write all over them.
 Everything is organized how YOU want it in separate notebooks with interchangeable covers.
 It is extremely intuitive and useful!
 You can export things (like images that you have drawn on) and use them as pictures elsewhere – it is a great app!